kp-catalena/land-economics/README.md

 **Conclusions gathered regarding demographics:**

 Northgate Population and Housing Units
-* According to the census dayta College Station grew by 30.8% between 2010 and 2020 and as for the Northgate district, the population has increased by 147 percent in that same time frame.
+* According to the census data College Station grew by 30.8% between 2010 and 2020 and as for the Northgate district, the population has increased by 147 percent in that same time frame.
 * This is due to the increased number of housing units that have been built in this time, which has increased by nearly 200%.

 Northgate Population by Race
 * I would not expect the distribution across races to change much with the increase in population since the area is geared towards students.
 You would only see a drastic change in the breakdown of race in the Northgate district, if the distribution of races among students at Texas A&M changed drastically.
-* The majority of those who filled out the census identified as 1 race and you can see that the distribution among races was, in general, pretty consistent between 2010 and 2020.
+* The majority of those who filled out the census identified themselves as 1 race and you can see that the distribution among races was, in general, pretty consistent between 2010 and 2020.

 Texas A&M Enrollment by Year
 * Since 2010, Texas A&M Enrollment has increased by almost 50% from around 50,000 students to now nearly 75,000 students.